 Researchers

 There is always room for innovative thinking and better solutions.
-RNs lead formal research activities, playing a key role in assessing and researching nursing and health-care practices.
+RNs and NPs lead formal research activities, playing a key role in assessing and researching nursing and health-care practices.

 Educators